Kari was a registered nurse for almost 25 years. She spent most if those years in the operating room.

-President Donald Trump, on May 4, 2017 issued an Executive Order "Promoting Free Speech and Religious Liberty."
-In this document he requests that the Secretary of the Treasury, the Secretary of Labor, and the Secretary of Health and Human Services review and amend the preventive care mandate found in section 300gg-13(a)(4) of title 42, United States Code.
+President Donald Trump, on May 4, 2017, issued an Executive Order "Promoting Free Speech and Religious Liberty."
+In this document, he requested that the Secretary of the Treasury, the Secretary of Labor, and the Secretary of Health and Human Services review and amend the preventive care mandate found in section 300gg-13(a)(4) of title 42, United States Code.
 The suggested amendment would change the code to include "conscience-based objections."
 (Conscience-based objections is another way of saying moral objections.)

-On October 6, 2017 the Departments of Health and Human Services, Treasury, and Labor put forth amended rules for preventive services that obligate employers to pay for approved contraception medication and devices, abortifacients and sterilization procedures.
-In these new rules, companies with sincere religious beliefs against contraception, abortifacients and/or sterilization procedures will be exempt from having to pay for insurance to cover these things.
+On October 6, 2017, the Departments of Health and Human Services, Treasury, and Labor put forth amended rules for preventive services that obligate employers to pay for approved contraception medication and devices, abortifacients, and sterilization procedures.
+In these new rules, companies with sincere religious beliefs against contraception, abortifacients, and/or sterilization procedures are exempt from having to pay for insurance to cover these things.

 This does not really address how to determine if someone has a moral objection to being made to provide employees with contraceptives and abortifacients.

-How California Determines Moral Objection From Personal Preference
+How California Distinguishes Moral Objection From Personal Preference

 For this question they give an example of a man who is offered a job selling tickets at an adult theater.
 His wife does not want him to take this job.
 Since the objection is his wife's this would not count as a moral objection.
 If he, himself, felt that pornography was vile, the objection would be a moral one.